Clytus arietis: Senses

 Research about the senses and communication methods of Clytus arietis specifically has not been done, but there is some research available about other beetles in the family Cerambycidae.
 This presents another interesting research opportunity for this species.

 As an example, the senses of the species Glenea cantor (also in the family Cerambycidae) were thoroughly analyzed in a 2020 paper, which showed that the sensors, or sensilla throughout its body are largely consistent with those reported for other long-horned beetle species.
 Antennae on this species have predominantly olfactory and gustatory sensilla.
 On the joints and abdomen, the beetle holds most of its mechanical sensilla, possibly because these body parts are more involved in mechanical sensing.
 Other studies have supported that the density of sensors is closely related to their function.

 Communication

-Similar to the above section, there is no research available for the communication of Clytus arietis, but there is research for the family Cerambycidae.
+There is no research available for the communication of Clytus arietis, but there is research for the family Cerambycidae.